andrewtarzia/MCHammer/readme.rst

 ---------

 MCHammer implements a simple Metropolis Monte-Carlo algorithm to optimize the desired bonds toward a target bond length.
-We use NetworkX to define a graph of the molecule at the atomic level, which is further coarse-grained into ``subunits`` that are separated by the bonds to be optimized.
+We define a graph of the molecule at the atomic level, which is further coarse-grained into ``subunits`` that are separated by the bonds to be optimized.
 All atom positions/bond lengths withina subunit are kept rigid and do not contribute to the potential energy, other than their steric term.
 The algorithm uses a simple Lennard-Jones nonbonded potential and parabolic bond potential to define the potential energy surface such that the target bond length is the energy mininum and steric clashes are avoided.